-Easy and delicious Funeral Potatoes (Cheesy Potatoes) recipe with buttery cornflake topping.
+Easy and delicious Funeral Potatoes (Cheesy Potatoes with Corn Flakes) recipe with buttery cornflake topping.
 The perfect side dish for any holiday, party, or gathering!

 While Mashed Potatoes are a Thanksgiving potato dish you can’t live without, these cornflake potatoes are also a must have in many families!

 Why are they often called funeral potatoes?
 This cornflake covered cheesy potato casserole dish is most known for becoming a staple at funeral luncheons.

 They are so delicious and perfect for the holidays to feed a crowd along with other side dishes like creamed corn, cheesy cauliflower, instant pot macaroni and cheese, and sweet potato casserole.

 In some families, this dish is a must have for the holidays right along side other favorites like green bean casserole.

 First, make sure that you have thawed your hash browns in the fridge overnight.
 This is the easiest way to do it.